harmony-one/x/progress/theo-perisic.md

 ---

 2023-12-29 Fri: Joined telegram groups and conducted market research for [MultiBit](https://multibit.exchange/) and [Ordizk](https://ordizk.io/) for BRC-20 to EVM bridges, will test over the weekend.
+Initial thoughts: both look promising in what they say they can deliver but their telegram groups, lack of public repos, and lack of technical information is worrisome.

 2023-12-28 Thu: Completed initial [Harmony Dapp Overview](https://harmonyone.notion.site/Harmony-Dapp-Overview-fc7a6a82e65540278d3e2951e0262398?pvs=4), drafting tweet to share with community.
 Used phantom wallet to test and research top wallets, will move to open source to see if anything is comparable.